Did you know that some of the oldest and biggest trees on the planet can be found in the northwest of the United States?

 Nearly half a million people visit the park every year to walk, hike, ride horses, kayak, or fish.
 Even though the forest has 3 visitor centers where information about these activities can be obtained, there aren’t any hotels or motels within the borders of the park.

-Because of the fact that the Redwood National and State Parks contain such a rich ecosystem and possess such a rich cultural history, they were inscribed as a UNESCO World Heritage Site in the year 1980 and became part of the California Coast Ranges International Biosphere Reserve on June 30, 1983.
+Because the Redwood National and State Parks contain such a rich ecosystem and possess such a rich cultural history, they were inscribed as a UNESCO World Heritage Site in the year 1980 and became part of the California Coast Ranges International Biosphere Reserve on June 30, 1983.